La belle Hélène: Critical reception

 The reviewer in Le Journal amusant thought the piece had all the expected Offenbach qualities: "grace, tunefulness, abandonment, eccentricity, gaiety and spirit. ...
 Do you like good music of cheerful spirit?
 Here is!
 Do you want to laugh and have fun?
 You will laugh, you will have fun!
 Do you like to see a battalion of beautiful women?
 Go to the Variétés!
 For these reasons and many others, La belle Hélène will have its 100 performances.
 There is no better party at the theatre."
 The reviewer commented that the librettists were not at their subtlest in this piece, and had "painted with a broad brush of buffoonery".
 The British journal The Musical World thought the music "very flimsy and essentially second-rate", and attributed the opera's great success to the popularity of Schneider.
 The Athenaeum considered the piece grossly indecent.
+According to Richard Osborne, Rossini's reaction to "Offenbach's guying of the Trio from Guillaume Tell in Act 3 of La belle Hélène 'Lorsque la Grèce est un champ de carnage'" came in the 'Petite Caprice (style Offenbach)', in his Péchés de vieillesse, "part jest, part parody".

 In his 1980 biography of Offenbach, Peter Gammond writes that the music of La belle Hélène is "refined and charming and shows the most Viennese influence".
 He adds that although it lacks "hit" tunes, it is a cohesive and balanced score, with excellent songs for Helen.
-But Alexander Faris (1981) writes, "It would be difficult to name an operetta with more good tunes than La belle Hélène (although Die Fledermaus would be a strong contender)".
+However, Alexander Faris (1981) writes: "It would be difficult to name an operetta with more good tunes than La belle Hélène (although Die Fledermaus would be a strong contender)".
 He comments that in this score Offenbach's harmony became more chromatic than it had been in earlier works, and foreshadowed some of Tchaikovsky's harmonic effects.
 Both writers regard the music more highly than did Neville Cardus, who wrote of this score that Offenbach was not fit for company with Johann Strauss, Auber and Sullivan.
-More recently, Rodney Milnes, reviewing the 2000 Châtelet production, wrote, "The whole show is as innocently filthy as only the French can manage.
+More recently, Rodney Milnes, reviewing the 2000 Châtelet production, wrote: "The whole show is as innocently filthy as only the French can manage.
 And it is musically superb."
-In his history of operetta (2003), Richard Traubner writes, "La belle Hélène is more than an elaborate copy of Orphée aux enfers.
+In his history of operetta (2003), Richard Traubner writes: "La belle Hélène is more than an elaborate copy of Orphée aux enfers.
 It transcends the former to even higher Olympian heights in the operetta canon.
 Its finales are funnier, more elaborate, and involve an even greater use of the chorus; the orchestrations are richer, the tunes more plentiful, and there is a waltz of great grace and beauty in Act II".